Abdulrahman3420/Abdulrahman_Naveed_Engineering_Project/index.md

-﻿# Phone Appilication Controlled Robotic Arm
+﻿# Phone Application Controlled Robotic Arm
 This project is the Phone Controlled Robotic Arm which is controlled through an android application made on the MIT App Inventor.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |